Revolutionary-Games/Thrive/doc/setup_instructions.md

 You can compile these libraries locally after installing C++ development tools: cmake, and a compiler.
-On Linux clang is recommended.
+On Linux clang is recommended (and used by default).
+Also the build is configured to use the gold linker which might not be installed by default so that also needs to be installed (package name is probably something like `binutils-gold`).
 On Windows Visual Studio probably works best, but technically clang should work (please send us a PR if you can tweak it to work).
 On Mac Xcode (or at least the command line tools for it) should be used.